 Sheffield United’s brilliant return to the Premier League was one of the stories of the campaign last season, the newly-promoted outfit competing for a place in Europe throughout before finishing a highly respectable ninth.

-Their early struggles have raised fears that the club could be the latest to suffer from the dreaded ‘second season syndrome’ – a notion that promoted teams perform worse in their second year in the Premier League.
+Their struggles have been amongst the worst ever top-flight cases of ‘second season syndrome’ – a notion that promoted teams perform worse in their second year in the Premier League.

-Following the Blades’ winless run we’ve decided to look back at some of the most memorable sides to have suffered a dip, here are the five worst cases of ‘second season syndrome’ in Premier League history:
+Following the Blades’ relegation we’ve decided to look back at some of the most memorable sides to have suffered a dip, here are the five worst cases of ‘second season syndrome’ in Premier League history:

 Arguably the most notorious case of ‘second season syndrome’, Ipswich were regarded as favourites for relegation upon their return to the Premier League ahead of the 2000/01 campaign.